IzStriker/WakaBot/README.md

 ##### Using it in Docker

 ```sh
 docker build -t waka .
 docker run waka
 # Change LOCATION_OF_MY_APP_SETTINGS to the location of your app settings!!
 docker run -p 5000:5000 --volume --env-file .env waka
 ```

+You will need to migrate your database with `dotnet ef database update --context WakaBot.Core.Data.PostgreSqlContext`

 ### Contributing and Feedback